Who are We?

 - Board Member & President, De La Salle Alumni Association – One La Salle Hong Kong Chapter (2017/2018)

 - Member of the Executive Committee of the Hong Kong Family Law Association (2017)

 - Director – Business Development Committee of the Philippine Association of Hong Kong (2017)

 - Board Member & Vice President of the De La Salle Alumni Association – One La Salle Hong Kong Chapter (2016)

-Since joining Payne Clermont Velasco, Nicole provides support in both civil and criminal litigation, with a focus on family and matrimonial law.
+As trainee solicitor at Payne Clermont Velasco, Crystal provides support in both civil and criminal litigation, with a focus on family and matrimonial law.

 Crystal has lived in Hong Kong, Australia, and the United Kingdom.